devanshuThakar/Decision-tree-Random-forest/README.md

 The best model found out has a test accuracy of 95.0%.
 ```

-3.
-    a) Showing the usage of your decision tree for the [automotive efficiency](https://archive.ics.uci.edu/ml/datasets/auto+mpg) problem.

-    b) Compareing the performance of your model with the decision tree module from scikit learn.

-   >  `auto-efficiency.py` contains the code for experiments.

-### Automotive efficiency
+## 3. Automotive efficiency

-<p><a href="https://archive.ics.uci.edu/ml/datasets/auto+mpg">  Automotive efficiency</a> problem is solved using scikit learn decison tree and the decision tree developed in Q1.
+<p><a href="https://archive.ics.uci.edu/ml/datasets/auto+mpg">  Automotive efficiency</a> problem is solved using scikit learn decison tree and the decision tree developed in Section-1.

 On running `auto-efficiency.py`, the result is printed, which is shown below.